gugafer/cloudcerts/aws/aws_certified_developer_associate.md

 #### Advantages

 - Data in the cache is never stale
-- Users are more tolerant of additional data at write time (as compared to read time)
+- Users are more tolerant of additional delay at write time (as compared to read time)

 #### Disadvantages